 UNSUBSCRIBING AND UPDATING YOUR PREFERENCES

-If you have opt-ed out of receiving marketing or fundraising information from us, we may still use your personal information to contact you about a booking (for example to let you know if an event is cancelled or if there is a change to the programme).
+If you have opt-ed out of receiving information from us, we may still use your personal information to contact you about a booking (for example to let you know if an event is cancelled or if there is a change to the programme).

 MAINTAINING YOUR INFORMATION

 Unless you ask us otherwise, we will continue to store your personal information.
 This allows us to maintain contact with you and ensure that any future bookings or engagement you have with us are linked back to one single record.
 You can ask for inaccuracies in your data to be corrected at any time using the contact details below.